UnoHero/nav-min-vei-backend/README.md

 # nav-min-vei-backend
 Nav oppgave (Backend)

-To run app.js run "npm run app".
-Then go to localhost:3000 to see it.
+To run app.js run "npm run dev".
+Then go to localhost:3000/hent/:firstName to see it.